mamedev/mame/docs/source/tools/imgtool.rst

 **vzsnapshot**

 	[todo: VZ Snapshot?
-Find out what this is....]
+Find out what this is...]

 **vzbas**